Forward Head Posture: How It Affects Breathing, Sleep & Brain

 Hormonal Disruption and Stress Response

 The body interprets chronic oxygen deprivation as a physiological stressor, triggering elevation of cortisol and other stress hormones.
-The autonomic nervous system shifts toward sympathetic dominance (the "fight or flight" state), keeping you in a persistent state of physiological arousal.
+The autonomic nervous system shifts toward sympathetic dominance (the fight-or-flight state), keeping you in a persistent state of physiological arousal.

 This hormonal dysregulation disrupts sleep architecture, making it difficult to fall asleep and stay asleep.
 The resulting sleep fragmentation further compounds the problem, creating a self-perpetuating cycle of poor sleep, elevated stress hormones, and continued breathing dysfunction.